nf-core/spatialvi/README.md

 + [`scanpy`](https://github.com/theislab/scanpy) - scalable Python toolkit for analyzing single-cell gene expression data.
 + [`anndata`](https://github.com/theislab/anndata) - a Python package for handling annotated data matrices in memory and on disk.

 ## Quick Start

-> **Note:** As a temporary measure the singularity containers necessary to run this pipeline were uploaded to https://doi.org/10.5281/zenodo.6266243.
+> **Note:** As a temporary measure the singularity containers necessary to run this pipeline were uploaded to <https://doi.org/10.5281/zenodo.6266243>.
 Download the two containers and edit the `nextflow.config` parameters `container_python` and `container_r`.

 1. Install [`Nextflow`](https://www.nextflow.io/docs/latest/getstarted.html#installation) (`>=21.10.3`)

 2. Install any of [`Docker`](https://docs.docker.com/engine/installation/), [`Singularity`](https://www.sylabs.io/guides/3.0/user-guide/), [`Podman`](https://podman.io/), [`Shifter`](https://nersc.gitlab.io/development/shifter/how-to-use/) or [`Charliecloud`](https://hpc.github.io/charliecloud/) for full pipeline reproducibility _(please only use [`Conda`](https://conda.io/miniconda.html) as a last resort; see [docs](https://nf-co.re/usage/configuration#basic-configuration-profiles))_

-> **Note:** Test datasets and their description are located at [`nf-core/test-datasets`](https://github.com/nf-core/test-datasets/tree/spatialtranscriptomics).

 3. Download the pipeline and test it on a minimal dataset with a single command: